Fitness After Age 40: Reaching your goals at any age

 - Even individuals who have been exercising regularly for years can still add new muscle size and strength into their 60s.

-- Time and time again, it has been shown that people who remain active and have a lifestyle which combines reasonable eating with some form of cardiovascular and weight resistance exercise are more mobile and perform better into their 70s than do sedentary individuals in their 30s.
+- Time and time again, it has been shown that people who remain active and have a lifestyle that combines reasonable eating with some form of cardiovascular and weight resistance exercise are more mobile and performs better into their 70s than do sedentary individuals in their 30s.

 - Toning and strengthening of existing muscle fibers can be attained at any age, even well into your 80s.